dddrrreee/cs140e-win19/labs/lab8-sonar-int/lab.md

  - A smoothly scaling LED that uses interrupts to smoothly dim/brighten with distance.

+ - Extension (easy): Build your own version of `gpio_pullup`/`gpio_pulldown`.

+ - Extension (harder): have the sonar functionality use the interrupt rather than the LED.
+This will require figuring out how to get interrupts from GPIO pins.
+You'll have to do this on the homework, so why wait!

 ##### Motivation.

 Most OS classes will have a few minutes where the words "device driver"